k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 # LUI Encryption

 ## LUI Encryption Key
-Fabric encrypts each instance (LUI) using the AES-256 mode encryption algorithm.
+Fabric encrypts each LUI using the AES-256 mode encryption algorithm.
 Hence, the key length is 256 bytes.

-The underlying key will be the hash (using SHA-256 algorithm) of the following parts:
+The underlying key is the hash (using SHA-256 algorithm) of the following parts:

-- LU type name (logical unit name).
+- LU type name (Logical Unit name).
 For example: “CUSTOMER”
-- LUI (instance id).
+- LUI (instance ID).
 For example: “123”
-- Master key- input key generated as detailed in the previous section of this document.
+- Master key, input key generated.
+See the **Link**.

-As a result, Fabric creates a different key for each instance id, because each instance id has a different value.
-Fabric saves the key description for each instance id (in the ENTITY table in cassandra).
+Fabric creates a different key for each Instance ID, since each Instance ID has a different value.
+Fabric saves the key description of each Instance ID in the ENTITY table in Cassandra.
 This way, Fabric can decrypt the entity when necessary.
-The encrypted master key that was used to encrypt the instance id, can be taken from the KEYS table by the key description.
+The encrypted master key used to encrypt the Instance ID, can be taken from the KEYS table according to the key's description.

 ## Encrypt LUI Using Fabric Studio

-By default, when creating a logical unit, the *enable data encryption* property field is set to ‘False’.
+By default, when creating a Logical Unit, the **Enable data encryption** field is set to **False**.

-If you wish to encrypt each instance (LUI), set the ‘Enable data encryption’ property of your LU schema to ‘True’.
+To encrypt each instance (LUI), set the **Enable data encryption** property of the LU schema to **True**.

 See the screenshot below: